Oasixer/pinguins_dup_site/README.md

-This is the code for my website https://www.kaelan.xyz, written in SvelteJS and deployed via Sapper
+This is the code for my team's fourth year design project website https://pinguins.boats , written in SvelteJS and deployed via Sapper